• Skip to primary navigation

 DISTANCE SUCCESS NOT REQUIRED

 For a test of virtually one and a half miles in length, it’s always good to know if a horse can last the trip.
-Since 2010, 30% of all competitors in this race had secured a previous 12 furlong victory but many of them have fallen short in this contest with only Old Persian and Logician winning previously at 1m4f before victory here in that time period.
+Since 2010, 38.1% of all competitors in this race had secured a previous 12 furlong victory but many of them have fallen short in this contest with only 40% of winners previously having been successful at 1m 4f or further.

-Chart Showing the Previous 1m4f Distance Form of Great Voltigeur Stakes Winners Between 2010 and 2019
+Chart Showing the Previous 1m 4f Distance Form of Great Voltigeur Stakes Runners and Winners Between 2010 and 2024

 In fact, Old Persian became the first horse sporting a (D) next to his name on the racecard to win this race since Youmzain in 2006.
-As a result, former distance experience seems to count for very little here so don’t put much faith in 12 furlong winners to thrive at York.
+This started a run of winners with 12f+ form between 2018 and 2022.
+As a result, though former distance experience seemed to count for very little previously, it might be time to put some more faith in 12 furlong winners to thrive at York.

 THE INSIDE CURSE